Find the Best Way to Transfer Money to South Africa

 Remittance Companies can take 0 - 5 business days

-An instant transfer is available with remittance companies if you pay a higher transfer fee and the person can organise a cash pick-up.
-You can send money using a bank transfer and it can take up to 5 business days.
+An instant transfer is available with remittance companies if you pay a higher transfer fee and the person can collect in cash.
+Alternatively, you can send money using money in your bank account to another bank account and it can take up to 5 business days.

 Bank to Bank Transfer can take 2 - 5 business days

 Also known as a 'wire' or 'telegraphic transfer'.
-These transfers are slow, because the money may go through a network of correspondent banks before landing into their local bank account.
+These transfers are slow, because the money may go through a network of correspondent banks before landing into the account in South Africa.
+The time it takes will also vary depending on the bank receiving the money.
+Plus, it's up to you to check if the person you sent money has received it.

-The South African Reserve Bank (SARB) requires a Reporting Mandate form to be filled out online once per calendar year for the person receiving the money in South Africa.
-The form asks the recipient to list their full name, address, date of birth, cell phone, reason for transfer, passport number and email address.
+The form asks the recipient to list their full name, address, date of birth, mobile phone, reason for transfer, passport number and email address.